Pros and Cons of Medicare Part-C Advantage Plans

-You need to verify that the doctors you go to are in the network for the plan you are interested in using.
-They all list the in-network doctors online so it’s easy to research.
+You need to verify that the doctors you go to are in the network.
+They all list the in-network doctors online, so it’s easy to research.

-In addition, doctors can be added or drop off the plan any time–even in the middle of the year.
+In addition, doctors are known to drop off the plan any time if they are not satisfied with the payment structure.
 That means you may have to change doctors.
-This is rare and never happened to me, but it can happen.

 You can change to a different advantage plan only once a year, during the open enrollment period near the end of the year.

-If you move, you would have to select a new plan that covers your new location.
-This special enrollment period allows making this change anytime, but only under the condition that you were moving.
+If you move, you would have to select a new plan that exists in your new location.
+A special enrollment period allows making a change when you move.

 Benefits can be added or eliminated upon the annual renewal.
-You will know that ahead of time so that you can make a decision to switch to another advantage plan, or back to regular Medicare, during the open enrollment period.
+You will know that ahead of time so that you can decide to switch to another advantage plan, or back to Original Medicare, during the open enrollment period.

 If you travel a lot, you’ll want to be sure you're covered for any doctor that accepts Medicare no matter where you are.
-In that case, an advantage plan is not a good choice for you since you need in-network doctors.
+In that case, an advantage plan is not the right choice for you since you can only use in-network doctors.

 Some advantage plans cover emergency services when outside the United States.
-Those that do, may not necessarily offer other useful benefits.
-This is why you need to compare plans in your area and chose accordingly.
+Those that do may not necessarily offer other useful benefits.
+That is why you need to compare plans in your area and chose accordingly.

 I am comfortable with my advantage plan.
-It gives me everything I need plus other benefits I decided to take advantage of, such as gym membership and eyeglass reimbursement.
+It gives me everything I need plus other benefits I decided to use, such as gym membership and eyeglass reimbursement.